 I now grate all my cheese and it is so easy.
 I do tend to do it all at once then bag it and put it in the freezer and access when needed.

-TIP – Place the cheese in the freezer for 10 – 20 minutes before grating.
+CHEESE TIP – Place softer cheeses like mozzarella in the freezer for 10 minutes before grating.
 This will make sure the cheese is cold and give you a better grate.
 DON’T LET IT FREEZE or it will be too hard to grate. (learn from my mistake please, or you will need to get another blade)

-TIP – Softer cheese like Mozzarella, Edam or Gouda 200g – 250g at the most and grate 15 seconds/speed 6.
+CHEESE TIP – Softer cheese like Mozzarella, Edam or Gouda 200g – 250g at the most and grate 15 seconds/speed 7.

-PIZZA CHEESE – 200g Tasty, 200g Mozzarella, 100g parmesan, make it up and put it in the freezer ready.
+PIZZA CHEESE – You can use any combination of flavours you like, but this is what I find works best for me.
+1kg Tasty, 550g Mozzarella, 200g parmesan, make it up and put it in the freezer ready.

 PLEASE NOTE that some recipes like PIZZA you will need to cook longer if you put on frozen cheese, so it might be worth getting the cheese to room temperature before use.